Worcester County, Massachusetts

-Worcester County (/'wʊstər/ WUUST-ər) is a county in the U.S. state of Massachusetts.
+Worcester County (/'wʊstər/ WUUST-ər) is located in the U.S. state of Massachusetts.
 At the 2020 census, the population was 862,111, making it the second-most populous county in Massachusetts.
 Being 1,510.6 square miles of land area, it is the largest county in Massachusetts by geographic area.
 The largest city and traditional shire town is Worcester.
 Worcester County is part of the Worcester, MA–CT metropolitan statistical area and the Boston-Worcester-Providence combined statistical area.

 History

 Worcester County was formed from the eastern portion of colonial Hampshire County, the western portion of the original Middlesex County and the extreme western portion of the original Suffolk County.
 When the government of Worcester County was established on April 2, 1731, Worcester was chosen as its shire town (later known as a county seat).
 From that date until the dissolution of the county government, it was the only county seat.
 Because of the size of the county, there were fifteen attempts over 140 years to split the county into two counties, but without success.

 Initially, Lancaster was proposed as the seat of the northern county; later, Petersham was proposed once and Fitchburg was proposed repeatedly, most recently in 1903.
 Perhaps as a concession, in August 1884 the Worcester County Registry of Deeds was split in two, with the Worcester Northern registry placed in Fitchburg.